austendvds-boop/dvds-availability/README.md

 - [`GET /api/availability?location=scottsdale&appointmentTypeId=50529778`](https://dvds-availability.vercel.app/api/availability?location=scottsdale&appointmentTypeId=50529778) – Fetches availability, defaulting the date to “today” in America/Phoenix.
 Supply `calendarID` directly if you already have the numeric ID, or add `account=parents` to force the parents account.
 - [`GET /api/location-availability?location=scottsdale&appointmentTypeId=50529778&days=2`](https://dvds-availability.vercel.app/api/location-availability?location=scottsdale&appointmentTypeId=50529778&days=2) – Pools multiple calendars for a single location, merging slots across instructors for up to 7 consecutive days.
 Accepts `account`, `calendarID`, `date` (defaults to today), and `days` (1–7).
 - [`GET /api/resolve-location?account=main&location=scottsdale`](https://dvds-availability.vercel.app/api/resolve-location?account=main&location=scottsdale) – Diagnostics endpoint that reports which calendar identifiers are configured for a location and which numeric IDs were resolved.
+- [`GET /api/resolve-city?account=main&location=scottsdale`](https://dvds-availability.vercel.app/api/resolve-city?account=main&location=scottsdale) – Diagnostics endpoint that reveals the appointment type configured for a location and whether Acuity still exposes it for the chosen account.

 Every response includes `requestId` for easier log correlation.
 CORS allows the production domains (`www.deervalleydrivingschool.com` and `dvds-availability.vercel.app`).

-## Maintaining calendar IDs
+## Maintaining city mappings

+### Step 1 – Update `city-types.json`

+The root-level [`city-types.json`](./city-types.json) file maps each location to its default appointment type for both accounts.
+Use the IDs provided by the latest appointment type export (see the “Manual verification” section) and keep the keys lowercase.
+The UI and API automatically reference this map to select the correct appointment type whenever you choose a location.

-### Step 1 – Capture live calendar IDs
+### Step 2 – Capture live calendar IDs

 1. Call `/api/calendars?account=main` and `/api/calendars?account=parents` in production.
 Copy the numeric `id` values for the instructor calendars that belong to each city.
-2. Call `/api/appointment-types?account=main` and confirm appointment type `50529778` (or whichever type you care about) is available.
+2. Call `/api/appointment-types?account=main` and confirm the IDs configured in `city-types.json` still exist.

-### Step 2 – Populate `location-config.json`
+### Step 3 – Populate `location-config.json`

-Update the root-level `location-config.json` so each location lists the numeric calendar IDs that should be pooled.
+Update [`location-config.json`](./location-config.json) so each location lists the numeric calendar IDs that should be pooled.
 Example shape:

 ```json
 {